Predestination in Catholicism: Predestination and free will

 Because God is omniscient, predestination takes into account each person's response to his grace (whether to accept it by virtue or reject it by sin).
 For the sake of accomplishing predestination, God permits sin.
 Examples of this include God permitting original sin in light of Jesus redeeming man, and Jesus being rejected by his people Israel in order to fulfill the prophecy of the Servant Songs.
 However it is important to recognise that that is the view of Molinism, which is held by majority of the Church fathers before Augustine, especially in the east, but got articulated more precisely by Molina.
-The view of Thomism which gained dominance in the Middle Ages and is promoted by Pope Leo XIII in Aeterni Patris is that when God physically premoves the will to a certain good the will still remains free despite being certainly moved as efficacious grace is, in the divided sense resistible meaning if God had willed things to be different it could have be resisted but it never will be resisted as it is in the composite sense irresistible.
+The view of Thomism which gained dominance in the Middle Ages and is promoted by Pope Leo XIII in Aeterni Patris is that when God physically premoves the will to a certain good the will still remains free despite being certainly moved as efficacious grace is, in the divided sense resistible meaning if God had willed things to be different it could have been resisted but it never will be resisted as it is in the composite sense irresistible.
 The Thomistic school would interpret CCC 600 in this way while still maintaining physical premotion as the thomistic school can be called followers of Compatibilism which teaches that while everything is determined the will is still free, as freedom isn’t merely the ability to do what you want but the ability to do good.
 The thomistic school also teaches that God permits sin for a greater good and to manifest his Justice.
 The permission of sin is called “Negative antecedent reprobation” and happens before the damnation to hell which is called “positive consequent reprobation”, the molinists also believe in “positive consequent reprobation” but deny negative antecedent reprobation as they deny that it is required for man to sin.